 While it takes a little bit of extra time, finding paper coupons and promo codes for the same merchants advertising a card-linked offer can ensure you boost your overall savings.
 Since cash back or points from card-linked offers come just from using a particular credit or debit card, you can usually still apply any other coupons you can hunt down.

 Shop using cash back portals to stack offers

 By using cash back portals to do your online shopping, you can potentially stack multiple offers from the same site.
 By finding a deal at your favorite retailer on a site like Rakuten or Mr. Rebates and then paying with a card including a card-linked offer, you can multiply savings.
 Just be sure to read the terms and conditions of your card-linked offer program carefully, as some prohibit this practice.

 Keep a close eye on terms and conditions

 No matter which card-linked offer program you use, each individual deal typically comes with its own set of terms and conditions.
 Before attempting to redeem a promotion, read carefully to ensure you meet any purchase limits or expiration dates.

 Doing more online shopping?
 Always check for offers first

-Before you shop online, make a habit to check card-linked offers for all your eligible programs.
+Before you shop online, make it a habit to check card-linked offers for all your eligible programs.
 You might discover a deal that puts a little extra cash back in your pocket.